 The occasion was the 9th anniversary of the U.S. invasion of Iraq, and people protested the continued U.S. presence there, even after the so-called U.S. "withdrawal" from Iraq in late 2011.
 There were also sizable contingents protesting U.S. threats against Iran, the continuing U.S. occupation and militarization of Afghanistan, the expanding U.S. practice of indefinite detention in places like Guantanamo, the persecution of Bradley Manning, and other U.S. abuses.

-crowd images to observers in Pakistan via Skype.
+participants in Chicago antiwar march to observers in Pakistan via Skype.

 It was less than two weeks ago that Chicago saw U.S. attorney general Eric Holder shock the world with his bizarre assertion that the U.S. government can -- using drones and other means -- pretty much kill whoever it wants.

 Perhaps the most important moment in yesterday's demonstration came when a Skype connection was established to peace activists in Pakistan, so that they could see the crowd of people assembled in Chicago.
 It is vital that we, the people, be able to communicate directly with people in other countries, and say, "We do NOT support the violent acts of the U.S. government.
 We are doing everything we can to resist these crimes, and we stand WITH YOU!"

 I've written before about how important it is to "stand up and be counted."
 Yesterday, people on Devon sent a message with their presence that could be seen clear around the world.